Hurricane protection: will insurance cover disaster damage

 Forecasters have warned that in addition to strong winds, the hurricane is expected to bring a huge storm surge ashore, which could reach 13 feet (almost 4 m) near the Texas-Louisiana border.

-“There is a danger of a life-threatening storm surge over much of the Gulf Coast from the San Luis Pass (Texas) to the mouth of the Mississippi River,” the NHC said.
+“There is a potential for life-threatening storm surge over a large portion of the Gulf Coast from San Luis Pass (Texas) to the mouth of the Mississippi River,” the NHC said.

 How much the insurance will cover the damage